 - a) Fund working capital requirements for organic growth in our businesses, which could include accelerating payments to suppliers in exchange for meaningful cash discounts.
-Growing internally with adequate margins offers the highest returns on capital with the least risk - b) Fund capital expenditures for our businesses, both for maintenance and expansion projects as needed.
-Capital expenditure requirements for upholstery fabric business will be minimal as the business model is not capital intensive. - c) Fund debt payments as required - d) Pay quarterly dividend (rate increased to \$0.10 per share, or \$0.40 annually, as approved November 2018), with plan to gradually increase annually based on performance and business outlook
+Growing internally with adequate margins offers the highest returns on capital with the least risk. - b) Fund capital expenditures for our businesses, both for maintenance and expansion projects as needed.
+Capital expenditure requirements for upholstery fabrics and home accessories businesses will be minimal as the business model is not capital intensive. - c) Pay down debt as required. - d) Pay quarterly dividend (rate increased to \$0.10 per share, or \$0.40 annually, as approved November 2018), with plan to gradually increase annually based on performance and business outlook.